SpaceX - formally Space Exploration Technologies Corp. - is expected to list publicly on Nasdaq under the ticker SPCX.

 Could there be trading halts or circuit breakers on day one?

 Yes.
-If volatility reaches certain thresholds, Nasdaq may temporarily halt trading in SPCX as part of standard market circuit breaker rules.
+If volatility reaches certain thresholds, exchanges may temporarily impose halts or pauses to trading in response to volatility or order imbalances.
 This is outside of Trading 212's control.

 If a halt occurs, your ability to place or execute orders will be temporarily suspended until trading resumes.
 The length of a halt varies and is determined by Nasdaq.